Skip to main content

 Laravel controllerRouting, data retrieval, validation

-Inertia::render()Pass data from the controller to a Svelte component
+Inertia::render()Pass data from controller to Svelte component

 useFormForm state management, submission, error display

-usePage().propsAccess shared data from any component
+usePage().propsAccess shared data

 shadcn-svelteStandard component library

-Last modified on May 3, 2026
+Last modified on July 13, 2026